Building SBA with questions

 Questions can be stored and retrieved from categories in the Question bank.
 When you make a new question it defaults to the category with the course name.
 So if you make an SBA in the Mathematics Grade 6 course, questions will automatically be added to "Default for Mathematics Grade 6".
 You can opt to have your SBA questions in a category of their own ("SBAname") or to add a subcategory.

-To add a subcategory, go to SBA >Question bank>Categories
+To add a subcategory, go to SBA > Question bank and select Categories from the drop down menu

 SBA layout